Erudika/scoold/README.md

 All the other slash commands and notifications work just like with Slack and are described above.
 The Mattermost integration will automatically create a slash command for each channel linked to Scoold on the admin page.

+When `para.mattermost.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
+By default, DMs are turned off and the notification is sent to the channel instead.

 ## Self-hosting Para and Scoold through SSL